Thyroid-Stimulating Immunoglobulin (TSI), Serum

 Positive results are strongly indicative of Graves disease, but do not always correlate with the presence and severity of hyperthyroidism.

-Patients with Hashimoto's disease may have an elevated thyroid-stimulating immunoglobulins (TSI) index, which can be >1.8.
-A TSI index of >1.3 and < or =1.8 also is occasionally observed in various other thyroid disorders, including nodular goiter, and subacute thyroiditis.
+Patients with Hashimoto disease may have an elevated thyroid-stimulating immunoglobulins (TSI) index, which can be above 1.8.
+A TSI index of above 1.3 and less than or equal to 1.8 also is occasionally observed in various other thyroid disorders, including nodular goiter, and subacute thyroiditis.

 < or =1.3 TSI index